dasu2090/zenn/articles/aws-skill-builder-self-paced-lab.md

 Building with Amazon Redshift Clusters
 Building with Amazon RDS Databases
 Building with Amazon DynamoDB Tables
-Automating AWS Services with Scripting and the AWS CLI .NET Workloads on AWS Lambda
+.NET Workloads on AWS Lambda
-Stock Replenishment App
 AWS Federated Authentication with AD FS
 Collecting and Analyzing Logs with Amazon CloudWatch Logs Insights Lauching and Managing a Web Application with AWS CloudFormation